This set of Strength of Materials Questions and Answers for Aptitude test focuses on “Bending Stress in Unsymmetrical Sections”.

 a) The Beam cross section is unsymmetrical

-b) The shear Centre does not coincide with neutral axis
+b) The shear Centre does not coincide with the neutral axis

 c) The Beam is subjected to trust in addition to bending moment